And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 He did it.

-They they should have told Matt about this before he was going to ask the question, so that he could have said, Why did you do it?
+They should have told Matt about this before he was going to ask the question so that he could have said, why did you do it?

-Matt's acting like he doesn't even know that uh that it that it happened.
+Matt's acting like he doesn't even know that it happened.

 He made reference to getting into a kind of subservient position.

-Just say it, Matt, bend over forward or backwards and grab the ankles.
+Bend over forward or backwards or grab the ankles.

-Somebody, Matt, Matt, you need to know you need to ask Gibbs, is it true that Ram Emanuel has a conference call every morning with Paul Bagala and James Carvel at CNN and George Stephanopoulos at ABC.
+By the way, somebody, Matt, you need to ask Gibbs, is it true that Rah Emanuel has a conference call every morning with Paul Bagala and James Carvel at CNN and George Stephanopoulos at ABC?

-Does the does the president really want to have his chief of staff planning strategy with media personnel?
+Does the president really want to have his chief of staff planning strategy with media personnel?

 If his staff can do it, how come Obama can't?